Skip to Main Content

 • Examining ethical and conflict of interest issues;

-• Performing self-evaluations of the Authority/Corporation Boards; and
+• Performing self-evaluations of the Board; and

 • Recommending Bylaws which include rules and procedures for the conduct of Board business.